 November 20, 1922, the 3rd Eclipse Park burned to the ground in the early morning hours.
 Baseball In Louisville by Anne Jewell

-November 20, 1925, Deputy Sheriff Will Pace, Harlan County Sheriff’s Office, was shot and killed while attempting to arrest a known bootlegger at Wilson-Berger.
+November 20, 1925, Deputy Sheriff Will Pace, Harlan County Sheriff’s Office, died arresting a known bootlegger at Wilson-Berger.
 The man had brought a load of moonshine into the town and boasted that he was going to bring another load in that night.

-November 20, 2013, the man who shot Kentuckian Larry Flint was executed by lethal injection.
-Flint was shot in Georgia after a court case involving freedom of speech in 2007.
-The shooter, many years later claimed he was outraged by an interracial photo shoot in Hustler.
-Flynt expressed his opposition to the death penalty and was not in favor of the execution.
+November 20, 2013, Missouri lethally injected the man who shot Lakeville native Larry Flint.
+The man shot Larry as he left a Georgia courthouse involving obscenity charges in 1978The shooter, many years later, claimed the Hustler’s interracial photo shoot outraged him.
+Flynt expressed his opposition to the death penalty and did not favor the execution.

-November 20, 2018, UK announced that by the end of 2018-19 school years, they will have brought 37,000 pounds of beef, 20,000 pounds of pork, and 24,000 pounds of produce from farms all within 80 miles of Lexington.
+November 20, 2018, UK announced that by the end of 2018-19 school year, they will have brought 37,000 pounds of beef, 20,000 pounds of pork, and 24,000 pounds of produce from farms all within 80 miles of Lexington.

 On November 20, 2019, we learned that half of Kentucky’s public drinking water systems tested for PFAS contamination, also known as “Forever Chemicals.”
 Researchers found the highest levels near the Ohio River.
 Although the levels tested below federal limits, locals demanded the federal government lower those limits.

 On November 20, 2020, months after new restrictions, the state announced a record-breaking 3,825 new cases of coronavirus.
 Kentucky’s Chief Justice told his courts to go virtual to slow the coronavirus after many judges held a regular court session in “red zone” counties.
 Meanwhile, Amazon announced a 2nd fulfillment center in Lexington.